 Though McNamara died before she could finish her work, her husband, comedian Patton Oswalt, did so in her honor.

-Her legacy is cemented as the citizen sleuth who outpaced police in tracking one of the most infamous, uncaught serial killers in American history.
+Today, McNamara’s legacy is cemented as the citizen sleuth who outpaced police in tracking one of the most infamous, uncaught serial killers in American history.

 Michelle McNamara Grows Up — And Grows Curious